Python module#

 The (reduced) BibTeX file, as string.

-- texplain.environments(text: str) list[str] #
+- texplain.environments(text: str) list[str]#

 Return list with present environments.
 This corresponds to the text between

-- texplain.find_command(text: str, name: str | None = None, regex: str = '(?<!\\\\)(\\\\)([a-zA-Z\\@]+)(\\*?)', is_comment: list[bool] | None = None) list[list[tuple[int]]] #
+- texplain.find_command(text: str, name: str = None, regex: str = '(?<!\\\\)(\\\\)([a-zA-Z\\@]+)(\\*?)', is_comment: list[bool] = None) list[list[tuple[int]]]#

 Find indices of commands, and their options, and arguments.
+The following pattern is searched for:

 - Parameters: